-Select Toggle Halos.
+Gelect Toggle Halos.
 You should see a web page like Figure 12.3.
 At the top left the text WACounter tells us the class of the Seaside component that implements the behavior of this web page.
 Next to this are three clickable icons.
 The first, with the pencil, activates a Seaside class browser on this class.
 The second, with the magnifying glass, opens an object inspector on the currently active WACounter instance.
 The third, with the coloured circles, displays the CSS style sheet for this component.
-At the top right, the B and S let you toggle between the rendered and source views of the web page.
+At the top right, the \underline{R} and \underline{S} let you toggle between the rendered and source views of the web page.
 Experiment with all of these links.
-Note that the $\frac{++}{-}$ and - links are also active in the source view.
+Note that the $\underline{++}$ and $\underline{-}$ links are also active in the source view.
 Contrast the nicely-formatted source view provided by the Halos with the unformatted source view offered by your browser.

 The Seaside class browser and object inspector can be very convenient when the server is running on another computer, especially when the server does not have a display, or if it is in remote place.
-However, when you are first developing a Seaside application, the server will be running locally, and it is easy to use the ordinary Pharo development tools in the server image.
+However, when you are first developing a Seaside application, the server will be running locally, and Getting started 241 it is easy to use the ordinary Pharo development tools in the server image.